Discrete time ruin probability with Parisian delay

-From \cite[Th.
+for a compound Poisson process $X_t=\sum_{i=1}^{N_t}(Y_i-1)$ and $N_t$ being independent of $\{Y_i\}$ Poisson process with intensity $1$.
+It is enough to observe this continuous time process $X_t$ at the moments of jumps.
+We transfer discrete risk process into continuous-time set-up just to use almost straightforward convenient references concerning L\'{e}vy processes and to avoid more direct and longer proofs.
+From Kl$\ddot{\textrm{u}}$ppelberg and Kyprianou \cite[Th.
 4.2, eq.
-(2.8), Remark 4.3 (iii) and eq.
-(5.2)]{KyprKlup} we have that \begin{Fa} If (\ref{assub1}) holds then the distribution $W=1-\overline{W}$ is degenerate placing all its mass at infinity which follows from so-called principle of one big jump.
+(2.8) and Remark 4.3 (iii)]{KyprKlup2} we have that \begin{Fa} There exists function $\overline{W}$ such that:

+If (\ref{assub1}) holds then the distribution $W=1-\overline{W}$ is degenerate placing all its mass at infinity which follows from so-called principle of one big jump.
 If (\ref{assub2}) holds then the function $\overline{W}$ is a tail of (possibly improper) distribution function:

 with $\phi(\alpha)=\log\E e^{\alpha X_1}=e^{-\alpha}\E e^{\alpha Y}- 1$. \end{Fa}